fleek-platform/fleek-next/README.md

 The Fleek Next CLI allows you to deploy your server-side Next.js application on Fleek.
 This CLI is currently in an experimental stage.

+# 🚧 Work in Progress 🚧

+This repository is currently under development and is a **Work in Progress**.
+Features and functionalities may change frequently.

 # Installation

 - **npm**